Hooked: A Story About Fishing in the Swimming Pool

 The bearded one trembled.

-The boy slowly approached the baited hook, looked the bearded man right in the eye, and then… swallowed the bait.
+The boy slowly approached the baited hook, looked the bearded man right in the eye, and then

 “Ahaa!” squealed the fisherman in delight and prepared to yank his pole.
 But something made him stop.